-This local spot holds a special place in many of our hearts — Think: Sunday fundays with the family or date nights with your San Antonio sweetie — so, we thought we’d go down memory lane and revisit the origins of this iconic putt-putt paradise.
+This local spot holds a special place in many of our hearts — Think: Sunday Fundays with the family or date nights with your San Antonio sweetie — so, we thought we’d go down memory lane and revisit the origins of this iconic putt-putt paradise.

-⛳ A hole-in-one history timeline
+A hole-in-one history

-- In 1937, Harold Metzger and his wife, Maria, leased the property from the initial owners who had built the original 18-hole course made out of mostly wooden rails lining the airways.
+Cool Crest opened its doors for business in 1929 before the Great Depression and also at the beginning of the miniature golf craze in the US.
+In 1937, Harold Metzger and his wife Maria leased the property from the initial owners who had built the original 18-hole course made out of mostly wooden rails lining the airways.

-- The Metzgers added a second 18-hole course in 1959 and re-engineered the original one, using concrete as its structural foundation.
+The Metzgers added a second 18-hole course in 1959 and re-engineered the original one using concrete as its structural foundation.
+When Mr. Metzger died in 1998, Mrs. Metzger ran the business until she closed its doors in 2008.

-- In 2013, the Andry family from San Antonio purchased the business with plans to restore the golf course to its original beauty.
+In 2013, the Andry family from San Antonio purchased the business with plans to restore the golf course to its original beauty.
+The renovated golf course finally reopened in 2016 for miniature golf enthusiasts all over to enjoy.

-⛳ Putt-worthy facts
+Putt-worthy fast facts

 - On the 1929 course at hole 18, there is a small gravestone where Mrs. Metzger’s beloved dog, Pidlepadle, is buried — the pup lived to be 19 years old.